 As a member of the Disability Services Agencies group, management and oversight of IT services provided by VITA/NG for in scope and out of scope services is provided by the Department of Aging and Rehabilitative Services.
 There are a number of current information technology initiatives for the agency.
 We are currently working toward upgrading the operation system for staff computers to the Windows 7 platform from the Windows XP operating system.
-VITA continues with the 2013 managed refresh throughout the agency of leased computer workstations and laptops.
 The agency has adopted 8 gigabytes of memory as the standard for all agency staff computers.
-Field staffs are now issued laptops to increase their productivity; in addition, cellular telephones are assigned to this mobile group of employees.
+Field staff are now issued laptops to increase their productivity; in addition, cellular telephones are assigned to this mobile group of employees.
 This group of employees also was provided with GPS navigating systems to use in their assigned state vehicles as a fuel saving measure.
 There is an increased utilization of Video Teleconferencing (VTC) among our offices.
 Convening meetings using VTC is a proven savings for the agency in travel and meeting related cost.
 The challenge to the agency is in keeping up with technological improvements to this platform and managing our investment in these systems.
 The agency has also installed wireless access points throughout the various buildings on the Azalea Avenue campus as well as in our field offices.
 The plan is to gradually expand the wireless service for both in-scope and out of scope computers and provide full coverage throughout our facilities.

 To curtail cost, the agency has consolidated server storage for three sites and continues to monitor storage needs for all sites.
 The agency transitioned its telephone systems at the Azalea Avenue campus to a Voice over Internet Protocol (VoIP) and eliminated the utilization of various phone services at the one location.
-The agency is progressing toward implementing the updated VoIP system to its regional offices in fiscal year 2014.
+The agency is progressing toward implementing the updated VoIP system to its regional offices.